Fill In PDF Form Fields Using PDF.js

 To configure the PDFFormFiller plugin, pass a configuration object with the following properties to its constructor:

 A PDF document with interactive fields that you want to fill.
-You can load it from a server or encode the document to a Base64 data URL and embed it in your code.
+You can load it from a server or encode the document to a Base64 data URL and embed it in your code.data

 The following code shows a simple example of PDFFormFiller configuration: